3.2 CMC Appointment, Tenure, and Promotion Procedures

 - In instances where a member or members from outside the Department may add useful expertise to a departmental search committee, the Department is encouraged to add one or more outside members to the search committee.
 At the Department’s discretion, the external faculty may be voting or non-voting members of the search committee.
 Examples of such expertise include: familiarity with the field; familiarity with relevant non-departmental CMC programs; and familiarity with the CMC search process.
 If the Department wishes to add such a member or members, it shall do so in consultation with the Dean of the Faculty.

-- After reviewing application materials, the Search Committee recommends a list of candidates to the Department for further reviewing and interviewing by the Department and the Search Committee, and concurrently submits the list and supporting documentation to the Dean of the Faculty and the President for a preliminary review of the candidates’ fit with the job description.
-If the President or the Dean of the Faculty disapproves a candidate or candidates as not fitting the job description, the Dean shall explain the reasons in writing to the Search Committee and the Department.
-Normally, the Dean of the Faculty and the President participate in the campus interview process and forward their comments to the Search Committee and the Department in a timely fashion.
+- After reviewing application materials, the Search Committee recommends a list of candidates to the Department for further reviewing and interviewing by the Department and the Search Committee, and concurrently submits the list and supporting documentation to the Dean of the Faculty for a preliminary review of the candidates’ fit with the job description.
+If the Dean of the Faculty disapproves of a candidate or candidates as not fitting the job description, the Dean shall explain the reasons in writing to the Search Committee and the Department.
+Normally, the Dean of the Faculty participates in the campus interview process and forwards their comments to the Search Committee and the Department in a timely fashion.

-- The Department recommends a candidate or ranked list of candidates to the Dean of the Faculty and the President for final approval.
+- The Department recommends a candidate or ranked list of candidates to the Dean of the Faculty for final approval.
 The departmental recommendation is normally based on the deliberation of all members of the Department and a subsequent vote by all tenured departmental members of equal or higher rank to the position being filled.
 Those Departments basing their recommendations upon groups other than the tenured faculty of equal or higher rank must establish and publish a written policy governing voting on candidates.
-If one or more candidates are not approved by the President or the Dean of the Faculty, the Dean of the Faculty shall explain the reasons in writing to the Department and the APT-EC.
+If the Dean of the Faculty does not accept the Department’s recommendation, the Dean of the Faculty shall explain the reasons in writing to the Department and the APT-EC.
+If the Department disagrees with the Dean of the Faculty’s decision, they can make a written appeal to the APT-EC before any offer is made.
+If the Department appeals, the APT-EC reviews the written statements from the Dean and Department.
+As soon as possible or no later than the next meeting, the APT-EC will meet with the Chair of the Department and Dean of the Faculty to answer questions they may have, but the Chair and Dean are not to be present during deliberations.
+The APT-EC then provides a recommendation to the Dean of the Faculty and the Department.

 - Within 30 days of making an offer, the Department will forward to the Dean of the Faculty a Hiring Report.
 The Hiring Report will normally include a brief description of the search process (such as the composition of the search committee, the advertising method, the number of applicants, the names of those interviewed on campus, and the departmental decision-making process), a summary of the qualities of the successful candidate, an explanation for why the Department selected the candidate, a copy of the candidate’s curriculum vitae, and the candidate’s original letters of reference.